 You might want to alter your diet slightly to help recovery go smoothly.
 Staying hydrated is critical for healing and also to help reduce any constipation, which can be common after surgery.
 If you don’t usually eat a lot of fruit, now might be the time to seriously consider adding it to your diet.

 Dr. Paul Vitenas has been named one of the best plastic surgeons for breast surgery in Houston, Texas.
-He’s available to answer any questions you have about breast reduction and to help you get a better idea of what to expect during the recovery period.
+He’s available to answer any questions you have about breast reduction surgery in Houston and to help you get a better idea of what to expect during the recovery period.
 Book a virtual consultation with Dr. Vitenas today or call 281-484-0088 to schedule an appointment.